CumulusNetworks/config-backup-upgrade-helper/README.md

 # Caveats
-- Does not clear out old files from alternate slot before migration.
+- Currently this tool is not tested on ARM platforms.

+- On X86 platforms, this script does not clear out old files from alternate slot before migration.
 This tool should only be used after cl-img-install creates a fresh install of an image.

 - Clears out all of /mnt/persist except for backup archives and license files.
   Copy any desired files from /mnt/persist off the box before running this script.